Xochimilco Mexico: The 2023 Complete List

 The first settlements in the area were associated with the Cuicuilco, Copilco, and Tlatilco settlements during the Classic period.
 The Xochimilca people considered one of the seven Nahua tribes that migrated into the Valley of Mexico, first settled here around 900 BC.

 Xochimilco is mostly famous for its chinampas.
 Those small, rectangular areas of fertile arable land were ubiquitously used by Aztecs and their neighbors to grow crops on the shallow lake beds.
-Tenochtitlan was a floating city-state, and Xochimilco nowadays is one of the few places that still preserve this peculiar irrigation tradition.
+Tenochtitlan was a floating city-state, and Xochimilco is one of the few places still preserving this peculiar irrigation tradition.

 Due to its historical importance and preservation of ancient Mesoamerican construction techniques, in 1987 UNESCO declared it a World Heritage Site.